MICHAL ANDRLE

 COVERAGE:

-The core of the SVT analysis uses publicly available data for businesses traded on selected markets, namely the U.S. market (NYSE, NASDAQ, AMEX and Pink Sheets for some applications), Vienna Bourse, Frankfurt XETRA and Frankfurt Stock Exchange, Paris and Brussels Euronext, Australia's ASX, Toronto Stock Exchange, London's LSE, Stockholm and Oslo stock exchanges.
+The core of the SVT analysis uses data for businesses traded on selected markets, namely the U.S. market (NYSE, NASDAQ, AMEX and Pink Sheets for some applications), Frankfurt/XETRA Stock Exchange, Paris, Brussels Euronext, Australia's ASX, Toronto Stock Exchange, London's LSE, Stockholm, Oslo or India stock exchanges.
 The space covers roughly 10K+ companies, excluding Pink Sheets.
 I use data for key financial and accounting indicators (balance sheet, income statement, and cash-flow statement data) and information about prices, volume traded, ownership, industry, etc.

 PLATFORM:

-The toolbox is implemented using Matlab-Java-MySQL-LaTeX-JavaScript/HTML environment for the most part, using a codebase that is easy to port to other systems.
+The toolbox is implemented using Python-MySQL-LaTeX-JavaScript/HTML environment with some old Matlab/Java components for the most part, using a codebase that is easy to port to other systems.
 Reporting is based on HTML/JavaScript and pdfLaTeX/TikZ (PDFs).
 The software is for personal use and all the examples are only illustrative.
 Please, note that none of these reports constitute an investment advice.

 Examples of Use: